My Demon Lover

 My Demon Lover is a 1987 American comedy horror film directed by Charlie Loventhal and written by Leslie Ray.
 The film stars Scott Valentine, Michele Little, Robert Trebor, Gina Gallego, Alan Fudge, Calvert DeForest and Arnold Johnson.
 The film was released on April 24 by New Line Cinema.

+In the film, a young woman starts a romantic relationship with a street musician.
+She is unaware that her cursed boyfriend transforms into a demon whenever he feels aroused.
+Meanwhile, the boyfriend fears that his demonic alter ego may be responsible for a recent series of murders.

 Plot

 Denny is a young woman who has horrible luck with men.
 Her latest encounters have been particularly bad, so when she meets a homeless (and horny) street musician, Kaz, she thinks that she may have found a good man.
 Little does she know that Kaz was cursed by the mother of a young girl he was messing around with while he was in middle school.
 Whenever he becomes aroused he becomes a demon.

 When young women begin to die throughout the city, Kaz begins to wonder if he is "The Mangler" that is murdering them.
 His worries are compounded when Denny's friend Sonia, a psychic, receives a vision that seems to confirm his suspicions.
 The killer is ultimately revealed to be Charles, who kidnaps Denny.

 To save Denny, Kaz sleeps with Sonia to trigger his transformation.
 He then saves Denny and is cured of his curse, while Charles is defeated.